Storyblok Raises $80M Series C - Read News

 Custom Workflows stages are available in the Business and Enterprise Plans.

-Section titled Create new stage Create new stage
+Create new stage

 You are able to create multiple workflow stages for each workflow.
 You can also define their rules and order of them.